 Ben Novick is an executive director in the General Counsel’s office at UBS Investment Bank.
 He specializes in US securities law and ECM and advisory transactions in EMEA.
 A graduate of the University of Michigan and the University of Oxford, where he was a Marshall Scholar, Ben received his JD from Yale Law School.
 He has worked in London since 2006, and in his spare time enjoys hiking and commuting between his living room and bedroom offices.

-Betty Moy Huber is co-head of the firm's ESG (Environmental, Social and Corporate Governance) Group as well as co-head of the firm's Environmental Transactional Group.
-For over two decades, she has provided advice in hundreds of transactions as well as governance, disclosure and other regulatory advice to various public and private equity companies.
+Betty Moy Huber is co-head of the firm's ESG Group as well as co-head of the firm's Environmental Transactional Group.
+For over two decades, she has provided advice in hundreds of transactions as well as ESG, disclosure and other regulatory advice to various public and private equity companies.

-A former member of the SASB’s Advisory Council, she speaks on ESG topics for numerous organizations including the ALI, the ABA, corporatecounsel.net, Environmental Law Institute, Lawline, the New York City Bar and PLI.
+A former member of the SASB’s Advisory Council, she speaks on ESG topics for numerous organizations including ALI, ABA, Bank Policy Institute, corporatecounsel.net, Environmental Law Institute, Lawline, the New York City Bar, Risk Management Association, SIFMA, and the Society for Corporate Governance.

 Financial Regulation, Corporate Governance Advisor and Dow Jones Private Equity Analyst.